rcalfredson/nvsl-analysis/README.md

 ## Setup

-This document outlines the steps required to set up the data analysis environment for our lab's code base.
+This document provides instructions for setting up the data analysis environment for the project.
 These steps are designed to be OS-independent, with notes provided for specific instructions on Linux, Windows, and macOS.

 ### Prerequisites